sradics/digital-garden/_notes/Team Genius.md

 ---
 Should happen.
 Conduct some kind of departure ceremony, even if the member is happy to go and the team is even happier to see that member gone.
 This ceremony can be as simple as a quick office meeting to make the announcement and wish the member — location: [3816](kindle://book?action=open&asin=B00OG8AXKO&location=3816) ^ref-39377

 ---
+happen.
+Conduct some kind of departure ceremony, even if the member is happy to go and the team is even happier to see that member gone.
+This ceremony can be as simple as a quick office meeting to make the announcement and wish the member — location: [3890](kindle://book?action=open&asin=B00OG8AXKO&location=3890) ^ref-39456

+---
 luck.
 Or it could be a dinner, and even a going-away gift, for a longtime or beloved member.
 The purpose of the departure ceremony is to recognize the member’s contribution to the team—and thus hold out the promise of recognition to other team members who will receive the same recognition someday.
 It also creates a distinct and sharply defined closure to that member’s tenure with the team; it ends an era.
 By comparison, allowing a member to simply pack up and silently leave creates a void, an unanswered question about the reasons for the departure, and a sense that things aren’t quite over, that the departing figure (for good or bad) might come back. — location: [3818](kindle://book?action=open&asin=B00OG8AXKO&location=3818) ^ref-21415